 Increases public awareness of the integral role each consumer plays in overall hazardous waste problems and solutions.

-Storage
+Storage of HHW

-Many different types of materials are generally found in a HHW storage facility, with relatively low quantities of each material.
-To reduce the risk of dangerous chemical reactions caused by the mixing of incompatible materials, it is useful to group materials into a number of site categories.
+Where a separate collection system for HHW is in place, many different types of materials are expected to be found in a HHW storage facility, with relatively low quantities of each material.
+To reduce the risk of dangerous hazardous chemical reactions caused by the mixing of incompatible materials, it is useful to group materials into a number of site categories.
 These categories are based primarily on the dangerous goods class of the materials, but also take into consideration toxicological hazards ().

 HHW storage facilities are often located within the site of an existing transfer station or landfill.
 Some activities, systems of work, structures and equipment that are not directly involved with the handling and storage of HHW materials may constitute a hazard for the HHW acceptance and storage facilities.
 Potential external hazard sources may include: